Kidney cancer is among the 10 most common cancers in both men and women.

 As part of our comprehensive approach to cancer prevention and education, Northside Hospital offers Built To Quit, a smoking and tobacco cessation program offering resources to help individuals quit smoking and stop using other tobacco products.
-For additional information, please call 404-780-7653, email email@example.com or register for a class online.
+For additional information please call 404-780-7653 or email email@example.com or register online for an upcoming class.

 Northside Hospital’s Cancer Genetics Program is available to patients interested in genetic counseling and testing due to strong personal or family histories of certain genetic factors that can cause kidney cancer.
 Our team of certified genetic counselors helps patients assess, understand and reduce the risk of developing certain types of genetically influenced cancer such as kidney cancer.
 For additional information, please call 404-851-6284 or email firstname.lastname@example.org.

 Currently, for people with an average risk of developing kidney cancer, there are no recommended screening tests since no test has been shown to lower the overall risk of dying from kidney cancer.